-Linda Leine is an accomplished soloist, chamber musician, and Lied accompanist performing throughout Europe.
-She has appeared on recordings of the Latvian Radio, the NDR, WDR, SWR and BR.
+Linda Leine is an accomplished soloist, chamber musician, and lied accompanist who has garnered success throughout Europe.
+She has performed for recordings of the Latvian Radio, NDR, WDR, SWR, and BR.

-The pianist was a scholarship recipient of the Oscar and Vera Ritter Foundation, the Alfred Töpfer Foundation F.V.S., the AD Infinitum Foundation, and the Claussen-Simon Foundation.
-In addition to her competition successes as a soloist - she won the Steinway Förderpreis, among others - she was awarded 3rd prize in the Lied Duo category at the "Franz Schubert and the Music of Modernity" competition as a Lied accompanist.
-In 2016 she won the 1st prize at the 9th International Competition "Verfemte Musik."
+As a pianist, she has been a recipient of scholarships from the Oscar and Vera Ritter Foundation, the Alfred Toepfer Foundation FVS, the AD Infinitum Foundation, and the Claussen-Simon Foundation.
+In addition to her achievements as a soloist, including winning the Steinway Förderpreis, she was awarded the 3rd prize in the Liedduo category at the "Franz Schubert and the Music of the Modern" competition.
+In 2016, she took the top prize at the 9th International Competition for "Verfemte Musik".

-Together with soprano singer Pia Davila, Linda Leine plans several projects for the 2021/22 season.
-With clarinettist Anna Gāgane and cellist Kristaps Bergs, she founded the Trio Fabel, which frequently collaborates with young composers and performs their works.
-As a soloist, Linda Leine also enjoys performing contemporary, modern music - in addition to an extensive classical repertoire.
-She is also passionate about the interplay of different arts and explores music connections with dance and film in her projects.
-In 2022 she will record works by Latvian composer Georgs Pelēcis for the SKANI label to make the music of her country of origin known to a broader audience.
+With clarinetist Anna Gāgane and cellist Kristaps Bergs, she founded the Trio Fabel, which often collaborates with young composers and performs their works.
+As a soloist, Linda Leine is also dedicated to contemporary and modern music, in addition to a wide-ranging classical repertoire.
+She is passionate about the interplay of different art forms and explores musical projects with dance and film.
+In 2022, she recorded the double album "Seasons" with works by Latvian composer Georgs Pelēcis for the label SKANI, in order to introduce the music of her homeland to a wider audience.

 For a long time, Linda Leine played together with pianist Daria Marshinina as a piano duo.
-Extensive concert engagements led the two musicians to renowned concert halls such as the Konzerthaus Berlin and festivals such as the Schleswig-Holstein Music Festival and many other stages in Europe.
-They gained musical inspiration from the piano duo Olha Chipak and Oleksiy Kushnir as well as from Prof. Andreas Groethuysen, Prof. Jacques Rouvier and Sir András Schiff.
-Their debut CD "Schubert-Stravinsky-Vasks" earned the piano duo a nomination for the OPUS KLASSIK 2019.
-With their innovative piano programs, which also incorporate their Russian and Latvian roots, they have given concerts in Italy, the Czech Republic, Latvia and the USA.
+Their extensive concert engagements brought them to prestigious concert halls such as the Konzerthaus Berlin and to festivals such as the Schleswig-Holstein Musikfestival, as well as to many other stages across Europe.
+They gathered musical inspiration from the piano duo Olha Chipak and Oleksiy Kushnir, as well as from Prof. Andreas Groethuysen, Prof. Jacques Rouvier, and Sir András Schiff.
+Their debut CD "Schubert-Strawinsky-Vasks" earned the piano duo a nomination for the OPUS KLASSIK 2019 award.
+With their innovative piano programs, which also incorporate their Russian and Latvian roots, they have performed in Italy, Czech Republic, Latvia, and the United States.
 Sir András Schiff invited the duo Leine-Marshinina to collaborate as part of the Schubertiade in Schwarzenberg.

 Linda Leine first received her training at the Riga Emila Darzina Music School with Ilze Treija and then studied at the Latvian Jazeps Vitols Music Academy with Prof. Arnis Zandmanis.
-She continued her studies in Germany, initially with Prof. Lilya Zilberstein and Prof. Burkhard Kehring at the Hochschule für Musik und Theater Hamburg.
-She then studied with Prof. Konrad Elser in the master's program in solo piano at the University of Music Lübeck.
-Since October 2015, Linda Leine studied piano duo with her piano duo partner Daria Marshinina at the Rostock University of Music and Theatre in the class of Prof. Stenzl.
-She completed her master's degree and concert exam with high distinction.
+She continued her studies in Germany, initially with Prof. Lilya Zilberstein and Prof. Burkhard Kehring at the Hamburg University of Music and Theatre.
+She then studied with Prof. Konrad Elser in the Master's program in solo piano at the Lübeck University of Music.
+Since October 2015, Linda Leine has studied piano duo with her piano duo partner Daria Marshinina at the Rostock University of Music and Theatre in the class of Prof. Stenzl.
+She completed her Master's degree and Concert Exam with high distinction.